 - 46 kV aluminum bus structure

-- connection to CVPS' existing 69 kV distribution lines
+- Connection to GMP’s existing 69 kV distribution lines

-VELCO and CVPS will be constructing a new transmission corridor, to connect the new stations to the existing transmission and sub-transmission lines.
-All of the VELCO Bennington substation at the existing site will be decommissioned and a portion of the existing CVPS Woodford Road substation will be decommissioned.
+Now completed, VELCO and GMP constructed a new transmission corridor, to connect the new stations to the existing transmission and sub-transmission lines.
+All of the VELCO Bennington substation components at the existing site were decommissioned and a portion of the existing GMP Woodford Road substation was decommissioned.

-VELCO's aesthetic consultant has reviewed the preliminary design plans and performed a visual analysis of the areas of the proposed Project.
-The findings indicated that the Project has the most potential visibility to the general public from areas west of the proposed substation.
-There is likely to be intermittent views to portions of the substation from a variety of locations in Bennington, including views form the Bennington Monument.
-Potential views from the northern segment of the Bennington Bypass will be partially, if not significantly screened by adjacent vegetation to the bypass.
-A full analysis of potential aesthetic impacts and proposed landscaping mitigation measures will be included with the Petition to be filed in May.
+VELCO's aesthetic consultant reviewed the preliminary design plans and performed a visual analysis of the areas of the proposed Project.
+The findings indicated that the Project had the most potential visibility to the general public from areas west of the proposed substation.
+Projected impacts included intermittent views to portions of the substation from a variety of locations in Bennington, including views form the Bennington Monument.
+Potential views from the northern segment of the Bennington Bypass are partially, if not significantly screened by vegetation adjacent to the bypass.
+A full analysis of potential aesthetic impacts and proposed landscaping mitigation measures was included with the project petition.

-VELCO's noise consultant will assess the potential noise impacts associated with the substation relocation.
-A complete engineering noise analysis will be provided as part of the Project's filing with the Public Service Board.
-VELCO expects a decrease in noise at the existing site and no noise impacts to the closest residence at the new site.
+VELCO's noise consultant assessed the potential noise impacts associated with the substation relocation.
+A complete engineering noise analysis was provided as part of the Project's filing with the Public Service Board.
+VELCO projected a decrease in noise at the existing site and no noise impacts to the closest residence at the new site.

 - Spring 2011